tudocomp/tudocomp/docs/Documentation.md

 print some statistics to the command line, including the JSON data that can be pasted into the previously mentioned web visualizer.

-> Note: The tool will prevent accidental overwrites if a file with the output filename already exists.
+> *Note*: The tool will prevent accidental overwrites if a file with the output filename already exists.
 To bypass this security mechanism, and hence allow overwriting, the `-force` option has to be used.